zephyrproject-rtos/zephyr/doc/getting_started/installation_win.rst

       $ export ZEPHYR_GCC_VARIANT=gccarmemb
       $ export GCCARMEMB_TOOLCHAIN_PATH=/c/gccarmemb

-   Finally run the provided script:
+   And for either, run the provided script to set up zephyr project specific
+   variables:

    .. code-block:: console

       $ unset ZEPHYR_SDK_INSTALL_DIR
       $ source ~/zephyr/zephyr-env.sh

-8. Finally, you can try building the :ref:`hello_world` sample to check things out.
+#.
+Finally, you can try building the :ref:`hello_world` sample to check things
+   out.

-   To build for the x86-based Arduino 101:
+   To build for the Intel® Quark™ (x86-based) Arduino 101:

     .. code-block:: console

        $ cd $ZEPHYR_BASE/samples/hello_world
-       $ make board=arduino_101
+       $ make BOARD=arduino_101

    To build for the ARM-based Nordic nRF52 Development Kit:

     .. code-block:: console

        $ cd $ZEPHYR_BASE/samples/hello_world
-       $ make board=nrf52_pca10040
+       $ make BOARD=nrf52_pca10040

-    This should check that all the tools and toolchain are setup correctly for your own Zephyr development.
+    This should check that all the tools and toolchain are set up correctly for your own Zephyr development.